History of the Supreme Novices’ Hurdle

 When is the Supreme Novices’ Hurdle?

-The Supreme Novices Hurdle is the curtain-raiser for the Cheltenham Festival.
+The Michael O'Sullivan Supreme Novices' Hurdle is the curtain-raiser for the Cheltenham Festival.
 The race takes place at 13:20 on Tuesday 11th March 2025 and kick-starts a seven-race-strong card as well as the rest of the festival.

 The Arkle Challenge Trophy follows at 14:00 while the Handicap Chase at 14:40 and the Mares’ Hurdle at 15:20 are the prelude to the opening day’s feature race, the Champion Hurdle, at 16:00.